-Another big hit was a new electric auger called the Ion which makes use of a high speed motor and a lithium ion battery.
-It comes with an 8 inch auger and a 12 inch extension and reportedly can drill up to 40 holes through 2 feet of ice which would handle most of my needs.
-There was a video being played that demonstrated the forty holes being cut as well as measuring it up against of couple of brands of gas augers which was rather impressive.
-Even more so was a live demonstration where an Ion representative actually drilled through an 8 inch block of ice in no time flat.
+Another big hit was a new electric auger called the Ion which makes use of a high-speed motor and a lithium-ion battery.
+It comes with an 8-inch auger and a 12-inch extension and reportedly can drill up to 40 holes through 2 feet of ice which would handle most of my needs.
+There was a video being played that demonstrated the forty holes being cut as well as measuring it up against a couple of brands of gas augers which was rather impressive.
+Even more so was a live demonstration where an Ion representative actually drilled through an 8-inch block of ice in no time flat.
 It gives you the feeling that you could be seeing the future of ice augers.

-Insulated portable shelters aren’t new but there was more of it in more styles.
+Insulated portable shelters aren’t new but there were more of them in more styles.
 Having fished out of an insulated portable shelter there is no turning back.
 Last year I used a 949i from Eskimo that was much, much warmer than the standard canvas, was incredibly quiet, and produced virtually no condensation.
-For this season they’ve added three insulated flip over models including the Wide 1 which is a rather unique one man.
+For this season they’ve added three insulated flip-over models including the Wide 1 which is a rather unique one-man.
 It has an expandable bracket that provides 30% more fishable area with the push of the button allowing you to actually work two holes and still have room for a heater and a depth finder.
-In fact there is one of them in my garage right now, all rigged and ready to go.
+In fact, there is one of them in my garage right now, all rigged and ready to go.
 See you on the ice.